toniebox-reverse-engineering/teddycloud_web/README.md

 There are no complete guidelines defined currently, only some fragments which you shall read and follow.

+### Keep changelog up to date

+Please keep the changelog up to date.
+Please add your changes (and link to the related github issue if available) in the changelog here: ChangelogPage.tsx.
+If you are the first one after a release of a new version, please add a new version block in the inline changelog array.

+As this current changelog implementation is "special", feel free to introduce a better solution for it.

 ### Design framework

 We are using the AntD framework.
 If you add anything new, try to use AntD components.
 AntD provides also a wide range of Icons.